frankier/skelshop/README.md

 ## Contributions & Questions

 Contributions are welcome!
-Feel free to use the issues to ask any questions.
+Feel free to use GitHub discussions to ask any questions.
 [See also the contributing section of the documentation.](https://frankier.github.io/skelshop/development/)

 ## Acknowledgments